 2. Establish Your Community’s Values & Behaviors, Then Reinforce Them

 What are your core values?
 That is the #1 question executives and managers need to ask because rewards programs need to align with those values.
-Having conversations about your organization’s core values will help reinforce them with your employees and help you develop a rewards program that drives your business.
+Having conversations about your organization’s core values will help reinforce them with staff and help you develop a rewards program to boost employee engagement - which ultimately drives your business.

 Rewards programs can then be tied into a company’s vision.
 For instance, if a community values charitable actions, rewards programs can be tied to that vision to encourage employees to volunteer on a regular basis.
 Here are some popular behaviors to reward: